mikesmallhelp/padel-ranking/README.md

 Example of a player ranking calculation: When a team of the player wins four sets his ranking goes up with four points.

-First you have to log into the application with Auth0 or Gmail authentication:
+When you use the application, you first log into the application with Auth0 or Gmail authentication:

 ![Log in](doc/login.png)

-At home page you can see the ranking and the played games:
+At a home page you can see the ranking and played games:

 ![Home page](doc/padel-games.png)